Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 White-box adversarial attacks on neural networks operate under the premise that the attacker has complete knowledge of the model's architecture and weights.
 This method, introduced by Ian Goodfellow et al. @goodfellowExplainingHarnessingAdversarial2015, operates under the premise that by applying a small, carefully calculated change in the direction of the gradient of the loss with respect to the input data, one can generate a new adversarial sample which is almost indistinguishable from the original but is misclassified by the neural network.
 The perturbation is determined by taking the sign of the gradient of the loss with respect to the input features and then multiplying it by a small scalar $epsilon$ to ensure the modification is subtle.
-Mathmatically this results in:
+Mathematically, this results in the following:
 $ "adversarial_sample" = bold(x) + epsilon dot "sign"(nabla_bold(x) J(bold(theta), bold(x), y)) $ <adversarial-sample-expression>
 where $bold(x)$ is the original input sample and $y$ is the according original input label.
-$J$ is the loss function used for training the machine learning model and $bold(theta)$ are the model parameters.
+$J$ is the loss function used to train the machine learning model, and $bold(theta)$ is the set of model parameters.
-An example where the FGSM attack has been used for generating adversarial samples for an image classifier can be seen in @adversarial-example-panda.
+An example of how the FGSM attack was used to generate adversarial samples for an image classifier can be seen in @adversarial-example-panda.

 #figure(
   image("images/adversarial-example-panda.png"),
   caption: [Initially, the image $bold(x)$ gets correctly classified as "panda" with a confidence of $57.7%$.
-After multiplying noise, which was generated by the FGSM attack, with $epsilon$ of $0.007$ and adding this perturbation to the original image, the altered image gets classified as "gibbon" with a confidence of $99.3%$.
+After multiplying noise generated by the FGSM attack, with $epsilon$ of $0.007$ and adding this perturbation to the original image, the altered image gets classified as "gibbon" with a confidence of $99.3%$.
   #linebreak()
   Source: @goodfellowExplainingHarnessingAdversarial2015.]
 ) <adversarial-example-panda>

-The FGSM is designed to be fast and computationally efficient, making it not only a powerful tool for analyzing the robustness of neural networks but also a significant concern for applications reliant on machine learning for security-sensitive tasks.
+The FGSM is designed to be fast and computationally efficient, making it a powerful tool for analyzing the robustness of neural networks and a significant concern for applications reliant on machine learning for security-sensitive tasks.

 #pagebreak(weak: true)

 = Approach <approach>
 The methods mentioned in @related-work were used for fingerprinting quantum computers.
-In contrast, the goal of this thesis is to provide a mechanism for distinguishing between simulators (possibly with noise model) and quantum computers for one specific circuit, see @circuit for information about the circuit.
+In contrast, this thesis aims to provide a mechanism for distinguishing between simulators (possibly with a noise model) and quantum computers for one specific circuit; see @circuit for information about the circuit.
 In order to achieve this, only the measurement results of the quantum circuit are considered.
-It is not possible to prove, on which backend a quantum algorithm has been run just based on the measurement results due to the inherent noise of current NISQ devices and the statistical nature of quantum computation.
+It is impossible to prove on which backend a quantum algorithm has been executed based on the measurement results due to the inherent noise of current NISQ devices and the statistical nature of quantum computation.
-Therefore, machine learning based approach has been chosen, because it does not require quantum noise modeling or controlling the quantum circuit with time-dependent pulses @mullerInformationTheoreticalLimits2022.
+Therefore, a machine learning based approach has been chosen because it does not require quantum noise modeling or controlling the quantum circuit with time-dependent pulses @mullerInformationTheoreticalLimits2022.
-This aspect makes using machine learning techniques an appropriate approach for the task at hand, providing a "black-box" capable of classifying based on the outcomes of measurements without delving into the complex specifics of the processes involved.
+This aspect makes using machine learning techniques an appropriate approach for the task at hand, providing a "black box" capable of classifying based on the outcomes of measurements without delving into the complex specifics of the processes involved.
-This thesis only aims at classifying based on noise, whether the circuit has been executed on a quantum or a simulator backend, but not to reconstruct the noise.
+This thesis only aims to classify based on noise whether the circuit has been executed on a quantum or a simulator backend, but not to reconstruct the noise.

-As a threat model, we assume the adversary cloud provider is interested in making profit and therefore accepts circuits with one up to 35 qubits, needing up to approximately 256 GB of RAM (see @memory-needed-for-simulating-n-qubits for visualization).
+As a threat model, we assume the adversary cloud provider is interested in making a profit and therefore accepts circuits with one up to 35 qubits, needing up to approximately 256 GB of RAM (see @memory-needed-for-simulating-n-qubits for visualization).
 Allowing for quantum circuits with more qubits would require exponentially more RAM and increased amounts of computing power, which would, in turn, reduce profit.
 When a user sends a quantum circuit to a quantum cloud provider for execution, the user cannot easily validate that the circuit runs on the advertised quantum hardware.
 This is due to the fact that the cloud provider can shedule the circuit on any hardware without giving notice to the client.
-This is an inherent problem to cloud infrastructure not limited to quantum computing. //TODO: add source?
+This is an inherent problem in cloud infrastructure that is not limited to quantum computing.
-The client, on the other hand, has no access to the quantum hardware and therefore can't enforce that the circuit should run on the correct backend.
+On the other hand, the client cannot access the quantum hardware directly and, therefore, cannot enforce that the circuit is executed on the correct backend.
-In this scenario we assume, that the adversarial quantum provider does not tamper with the circuit provided by the client.
+In this scenario, we assume that the adversarial quantum provider does not tamper with the circuit provided by the client.
-Therefore, this thesis provides a way of determining, whether an actual quantum backend or a simulator was used for executing a specific circuit.
+Therefore, this thesis provides a way of determining whether an actual quantum backend or a simulator was used for executing a specific circuit.
 The circuit gets executed multiple times and measured at different points for each run in order to be able to consistently classify the type of backend used.
-In the following sections, more information on the circuits used, the preparation of the dataset, and the three machine learning models is provided.
+The following sections provide more information on the circuits used, the dataset preparation, and the three machine learning models.

 == Data for Training
 As previously mentioned in @related-work, the decision to utilize an existing quantum computer measurement dataset was based on several factors.
-First and foremost, generating a dataset that includes measurements from various quantum computers can be a costly endeavor, requiring multiple circuit executions.
+First and foremost, generating a dataset that includes measurements from various quantum computers can be costly, requiring multiple circuit executions.
-Additionally, the design of a circuit that accurately captures quantum computer-generated noise adds another layer of complexity.
+Additionally, designing a circuit that accurately captures quantum computer-generated noise adds another layer of complexity.
+For these reasons, creating a new dataset was beyond the scope of this thesis.
 For these reasons, the creation of a new dataset was beyond the scope of this thesis.
-As a practical solution, the dataset and circuits made available by @martinaLearningQuantumNoiseFingerprint2023 were utilized in this thesis.
+This thesis utilized the dataset and circuits made available by @martinaLearningQuantumNoiseFingerprint2023 as a practical solution.
-The QC measumerent dataset was obtained by running the circuit described in @circuit on 7 different IBM quantum machines (Athens, Santiago, Casablanca, Yorktown, Bogota, Quito, Lima).
+The QC measurement dataset was obtained by running the circuit described in @circuit on seven different IBM quantum machines (Athens, Santiago, Casablanca, Yorktown, Bogota, Quito, Lima).
-The quantum chips vary in their connectivity between qubits, from linear topology to a star topology @martinaLearningQuantumNoiseFingerprint2023.
+The quantum chips vary in connectivity between qubits, from linear topology to a star topology @martinaLearningQuantumNoiseFingerprint2023.
-Each quantum machine has different noise parameters for their qubits (T1, T2 error, readout error), and quantum gates.
+Each quantum machine has different noise parameters for its qubits and quantum gates.
 The noise fingerprint learned by the machine learning model is based on these differences.
-Each circuit measurement in the dataset can be traced back to the quantum computer it was executed on.
+Each circuit measurement in the dataset can be traced back to the quantum computer on which it was executed.
-The simulation data for this work was created by simulating the identical quantum circuits from @martinaLearningQuantumNoiseFingerprint2023 both with and without noise.
+The simulation data for this work was created by simulating the identical quantum circuits from @martinaLearningQuantumNoiseFingerprint2023, both with and without noise.
 The simulators provided by the Qiskit SDK @Qiskit2024 were used.
 More details on the measurements generated by simulators can be found in @executions-on-simulator.

 === Circuit <circuit>
 //The circuits used in this thesis are taken from Martina et al. in _Noise Fingerprints in Quantum Computers_, 2022.
 The circuit designs implemented in this thesis are derived from the work of Martina et al., as documented in their 2022 publication, "Noise Fingerprints in Quantum Computers" @martinaLearningNoiseFingerprint2022.//TODO: correct citation?
-The different circuits get generated by the algorithm described in @circuit-algorithm.
+The different circuits are generated by the algorithm described in @circuit-algorithm.
 The idea behind the quantum circuit is to simulate quantum transport dynamics in a quantum computer.
 A quantum particle is initiated in state $|0000 angle.r$ and "flows" through the circuit via the influence of various quantum gates, including CNOT and Toffoli gates @martinaLearningQuantumNoiseFingerprint2023.
 After the first two Hadamard gates and the CNOT gate, qubits $q_0$ and $q_2$ are entangled in the bell state.